TheArcticGiraffe/Kay-s-Campaign-Wiki/Kay's Campaign Wiki/Wiki/Locations/Lookout.md

 #### Exports

 The main export of Lookout is hunted game, meat, and hide.
-In the recent years, this work has been impacted by the reign of terror of [[the Beast]].
+In the recent years, this work has been impacted by the reign of terror of [[The Beast]].

 #### Local Establishments